Basement ventilation - fresh air in, moisture out

 How you can counteract this with heating and proper basement ventilation

 In turn, heating the cellar incurs additional costs.
-In addition, you can then no longer use your cellar as a cool storage place for wine, food, etc.
+In addition, you can no longer use your cellar as a cool storage place for wine, food, etc.

 The simple solution: automatic cellar ventilation